 Most people do really well because they just hang in there.

-The stock market has been on a bull run for more than 10 years now.
+Despite considerable volatility around the pandemic, the stock market has been on a bull run for more than 10 years now.
 Is it time for investors to trim their exposure to stocks?

 Lynch: Long term, the stock market's a very good place to be.
 But I could toss a coin now.
 Is it going to be lower 2 years from now?
 Higher?
 I don't know.